18 New Travel Trends For 2025

 The jungle camp’s bungalows and tree houses are built from bamboo and other renewable resources.
 The owners use biodegradable sugarcane products for plastics and reusable metal straws.
 They also have an onsite organic farm.
 Plus, the property hosts environmental lessons for guests in their outdoor space.
 These types of accommodations are expected to grow in popularity in 2025.

-Activities – Increasingly more people are seeking activities that help the environment rather than harm it.
+Increasingly more people are seeking activities that help the environment rather than harm it.
 Many organizations are taking notice.
 The Professional Association of Diving Instructors – PADI – is among them.
 It established the Green Fins initiative to protect and conserve coral reefs.

 Rustic Pathways students do some underwater cleaning in the Dominican Republic.
 Credit: Rustic Pathways

-Food – Locally-sourced food is much better for the environment.
+Locally sourced food is much better for the environment.
 Travelers in 2025 will seek out local restaurants that use ingredients from nearby farms, easing any environmental impact.
 There also are more sustainable options in places like Hawaii, where you can pick your own produce and then make a meal at a local ranch.

-Travel Trend #2: Local immersion will be expected.
+#2: Local immersion will be expected

 In 2025 expect tour buses to be less popular.
 There’s a growing desire for travelers to see how local people really live in other countries.
 This is the basis of immersive travel.